 - changes in urine output and frequency

-- decreased blood flow to the kidneys due to dehydration, atherosclerosis, shock, congestive heart failure, or diabetes
+- decreased blood flow to the kidneys, which may be caused by congestive heart failure, diabetes, or dehydration

 - chemotherapy drugs

-Your doctor will notify you of the results within a few days of testing.
+Once enough blood is drawn, the sample is sent to a laboratory for analysis.
+Your doctor will give you the results within a few days of testing.

-Increased creatinine levels in the blood are indicators that the kidneys may not be functioning properly.
+High serum creatinine levels in the blood indicate that the kidneys aren’t functioning properly.

 Your serum creatinine levels may be slightly elevated or higher than normal due to: